Filocava99/MyMeteo/README.md

 A mobile forecast and weather app.

 This project was made for a job interview.
-It has not any commercial purpose.
+It does not have any commercial purpose.

 ## UI mockup: